|

 positions in our group is limited, there is also a possibility that we

-can help you to find a Ph.D. position in another group if your
+can help you finding a Ph.D. position in another group if your

 performance is good.
 This can be in Saarbrücken, somewhere else